lextm/jekyll-theme-chirpy/_posts/2012-4-3-revival-of-msbuild-launch-pad-and-its-1-1-2-release-candidate.md

 First, I removed nunit assembly from lib folder and UnitTests project reference list.
 Then within Visual Studio 11, I chosed Manage NuGet Packages… menu item from the context menu in Solution Explorer.
 Well, after that it is easy to search online for the latest NUnit package, and add it to UnitTests project.
 The magic is that NuGet automatically downloads the package to packages folder, extracts contents, and adds the correct reference for me.
 So of course I added moq in the same way.

-To make sure that I don’t need to check in NuGet packages to source control, I followed this article,
+To make sure that I don't need to check in NuGet packages to source control, I followed this article,

 http://docs.nuget.org/docs/workflows/using-nuget-without-committing-packages